 5 Tips for Training Even When You Don’t Feel Like It

-2. Plan Your Day – Do Your Plan.
-Chances are you will be more likely to finish a workout planned in the day if done first thing in the morning.
-Getting into the early rise habit and immediately exercising is life changing in so many areas as you feel like you have made yourself some time to focus on YOU – without children, work and other schedules requiring your time.
+2. Plan your day; do your plan.
+Chances are, you will be more likely to finish a workout planned in the day if done first thing in the morning.
+Getting into the early-rise habit and immediately exercising is life-changing in so many areas.
+You feel like you have made yourself some time to focus on you -- without children, work and other schedules requiring your time.
 Additionally, you will feel much more awake and more productive throughout the day.

 4. Beware of Week 3 to 4.
 Statistically speaking, this period is when people succeed or fail.
-Getting past this 21-28 day zone is like your own little “hell week.”
+Getting past this 21- to 28-day zone is like your own little “hell week.”
 Most people do not do well this week and start to fall off the wagon of training.
-Think of New Year’s Resolutions.
+Think of New Year’s resolutions.
 No one even uses the word “resolution” by the end of January.
 Try something new this week to spice up your training to help avoid the monotony that can come with doing the same thing day after day.

-5. Pace Yourself.
+5. Pace yourself.
 When starting a habit, it is easy to get started highly motivated and do too much, too soon, too fast.
 Start the habit of training every other day for the first few weeks.
-Then add in something easy like just walking on the days in between weights, calisthenics or more challenging workouts.
+Then add in something easy, like just walking on the days between weights, calisthenics or more challenging workouts.
 Eventually, if you pace yourself in the beginning, you will be more likely to maintain that pace for the long term.